 The degree offered is the bachelor of arts with a major in classics.
-Students may choose to concentrate in any one of five areas of study in the Department of Classics: classical archaeology, classical civilization, Greek, Latin, and combined Greek and Latin.
+Students may choose to concentrate in any one of five areas of study: classical archaeology, classical civilization, Greek, Latin, and combined Greek and Latin.
 Minors are offered in Greek, Latin, and classical humanities.

 Majoring in Classics: Bachelor of Arts

 B.A.
 Major in Classics: Classical Archaeology

 CLAR 411 or ANTH 220

 Four additional courses in classical archaeology, including two numbered between 400 and 699 (CLAS 691H and 692H can be used to satisfy this requirement, but CLAR 120 cannot)

 GREK or LATN up to 204 or 205